-9. Indemnification:
+9. Indemnification

-The Agreement obligates the Partnership to indemnify the General Partner, the partners, managers, members and affiliates of the General Partner, the Tax Matters Partner and their agents for losses they incur in connection with the Partnership, its properties, business or affairs.
-This indemnity does not extend to any conduct which constitutes recklessness, willful misconduct or gross negligence as determined by a court of competent jurisdiction following the expiration of all appeals.
+The Agreement obligates the Partnership to indemnify the General Partner, the partners, the managers, the members and affiliates of the General Partner, the Tax Matters Partner, and their agents for losses they incur in connection with the Partnership, its properties, its business, or its affairs.
+This indemnity does not extend to any conduct which constitutes recklessness, willful misconduct, or gross negligence as determined by a court of competent jurisdiction following the expiration of all appeals.
 The Partnership's maximum exposure under these arrangements is unknown, as this would involve future claims that may be made against the Partnership that have not yet occurred.
 However, the Partnership expects the risk of having to make any payments under these general business indemnifications to be remote.